jagadeeshwaran001/Obsidian/computer science/full stack develpment/Testing/Integration Testing.md

-This Testing is used to test how seperate part of the apps works.
+This Testing is used to test how separate part of the apps works.

 Testing how parts of your system interact with other parts of your system.